Anorectal Abscess

 Investigations

 The diagnosis is typically a clinical one.
-However, as the majority will require surgical intervention (see below), then routine bloods (FBC, U&Es, clotting, and Group & Screen) are typically performed.
+However, as the majority will require surgical intervention (see below), routine bloods (FBC, U&Es, clotting) are typically performed.

-Patients with an anorectal abscess without any known fistula-in-ano or other rectal pathology should have a HbA1c sent to check for any underlying diabetes mellitus.
+Patients with an anorectal abscess without any known fistula-in-ano or other rectal pathology should have their serum glucose or HbA1c sent to check for underlying diabetes mellitus.

-For patients with atypical presentation or in those suspicious for a supralevator abscesses, complex perianal fistula, or perianal Crohn’s disease, then additional imaging is required where possible (ideally an MRI pelvis scan, however CT imaging if not available)
+For patients with atypical presentations or in those suspicious for deeper abscesses (i.e. ischiorectal or supralevator), complex perianal fistula, or perianal Crohn’s disease, then additional imaging is required where possible (ideally an MRI pelvis scan, however CT imaging can help diagnose deep abscesses in the acute setting if MRI is not available)

 Management